aromatt/fnl/README.md

 allowing the next call to be executed even if the current one is still in progress.

 ## passThrough
-Wraps the provided function in a limited-lifespan, nonblocking mutex, preventing reentry into the function until the provided `release` callback is called.
+Wraps the provided function in a nonblocking mutex, preventing reentry into the function until the provided `release` callback is called.

 While an execution of the function is in progress, all would-be concurrent calls